BatchClayderman/FS-MUAEKS/README.md

 This is the official implementation of the FS-MUAEKS cryptography scheme (``Lattice-based Forward Secure Multi-user Authenticated Searchable Encryption for CloudStorage Systems``) in Python programming language.

+This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).

 ## Option

 - [/n|-n|n]: Specify that the following option is the value of $n$ (default: $256$).